 Why Do Some People Die From the Flu?

-Most people–young and old–who get sick recover.
-Find out what makes a person more at risk for serious complications.
+Most people—young and old—who get sick recover.
+Find out what makes a person more at risk for serious flu complications.

-Adults and children who otherwise seemed healthy are dying from the flu shortly after developing symptoms, according to accounts from their families.
-Michael Messenger, 12, died just days after a rapid flu test at an urgent care center came back negative.
+Last year, Michael Messenger, 12, died just days after a rapid flu test at an urgent care center came back negative.
 Katharine Gallagher, 27, died five days after leaving work early with flu symptoms, which progressed to severe acute bronchial pneumonia.
 It’s all more than a little frightening.

 But what are your actual chances of dying from the flu—and how does it even happen?
 Health spoke to Pat Salber, MD, a former emergency room physician based in San Francisco and the founder of the blog The Doctor Weighs In to get answers.

 What are the chances of dying from the flu?